 Distribution solar plants incorporate devices called inverters between the solar panels and the utility grid to extract DC power from the panels and convert it to the AC power required by the distribution grid.
 Inverters are owned by the plant operator and physically located within the power plant, where they are connected to the low-voltage AC bus that is also owned by the plant operator.

-Incorporating utility-owned D-VAR VVO STATCOMs as the primary dynamic voltage regulation solution and implementing commonsense configuration guidelines for utility-owned inverters can provide plant developers with a reliable and repeatable approach for connecting their distribution power plants to the utility grid.
+Incorporating utility-owned D-VAR VVO STATCOMs as the primary dynamic voltage regulation solution and implementing commonsense configuration guidelines for solar and wind inverters can provide plant developers with a reliable and repeatable approach for connecting their distribution power plants to the utility grid.

 4. An existing distribution feeder with a D-VAR VVO allowing connection of a new distribution solar plant.
 The D-VAR VVO protects the utility and its existing customers from experiencing power quality issues.
 Courtesy: AMSC